drupalprojects/drush-vagrant/docs/blueprints.md

 DESCRIPTION
 -----------

-'Blueprints' are Aegir-up workspace templates.
-They include the basic compo- nents to define a new funtional workspace.
+'Blueprints' are Aegir-up project templates.
+They include the basic components to define a new funtional project.
 Blueprints can be posted as projects to drupal.org, and downloaded via 'drush dl <blueprint-name>'.

 STRUCTURE